-An overhand grip is when you hold onto a bar with your palms facing toward your body.
-This is also called a pronated grip.
+An underhand grip is when you hold onto a bar with your palms facing toward your body.
+This is also called a supinated grip

-On the flip side, an underhand grip means that you grasp the bar from underneath, with your palms facing away from you.
-An underhand grip is also called a supinated grip or a reverse grip.
+On the flip side, an overhand grip means that you grasp the bar with your palms facing away from you.
+An overhand grip is also called a pronated grip

 In certain exercises, an overhand grip can help you gain grip strength and strengthen your forearm muscles as you work out.